-PlayMyWay is a pre-commitment program.
+PlayMyWay is a pre-commitment program for responsible gambling in Massachusetts.
 In other words, there is a difference between it and similar programs in other countries.
 PlayMyWay eliminated the commitment.
 Instead, it acts as more of a budgeting tool and even a play/spend tracker.

 Per Vander Linden’s report to the MGC:

 “PlayMyWay is available to Plainridge Park Casino’s Marquee Reward Cardholders.
 Enrollment is free and voluntary and does not limit play in any way.
 Players who enroll are able to set a daily/weekly/monthly play budget and receive automatic notifications as they approach 50 percent, 75 percent, and 100 percent of their set budget.